-The women behind the sound of 'La La Land'
+How 'La La Land' sound mixer is making Oscar history

 Lee, who has more than 70 film credits including "Deadpool," "The Maze Runner" and "Man of Steel," is also part of the team nominated for the sound mixing for "La La Land."

-Though critically acclaimed, Lee was not optimistic about her chances for an Oscar nod with the film, as awards for sound production usually go to movies with more action, Lee said.
+Though critically acclaimed, Lee was cautiously optimistic about her chances for an Oscar nod with the film, as awards for sound production usually go to movies with more action, Lee said.

 Sound editing, according to Lee, is layered and frequently overlooked.